 Transport sector is an important sector to calculate the footprint of an urban area.
 In the urban area a large amount of vehicles moves per day.
 They use a large volume of fossil fuel.
-Burning these fuels in the chamber of these vehicles they produce a huge amount of CO_2 which they exhaust in the air daily.
-So, to reduce the effect of these extra CO_2 in the air we need to take some measure which can absorb this extra CO_2 from the air.
+Burning these fuels in the chamber of these vehicles they produce a huge amount of $CO_2$ which they exhaust in the air daily.
+So, to reduce the effect of these extra $CO_2$ in the air we need to take some measure which can absorb this extra $CO_2$ from the air.

-1 Department of Urban and Regional Planning, BUET, Email: Labib.l.m@gmail.com / ovi_babu@yahoo.com
+&lt;sup>1Department of Urban and Regional Planning, BUET, Email: Labib.l.m@gmail.com / ovi\babu@yahoo.com

-2 Graduate Student, School of Environment, Education and Development (SEED), The University of Manchester, E-mail: shakil.shahadathossain@postgrad.manchester.ac.uk
+&lt;sup>2Graduate Student, School of Environment, Education and Development (SEED), The University of Manchester, E-mail: shakil.shahadathossain@postgrad.manchester.ac.uk